philamuseum/hackathon/README.md

 Present your game to a panel of judges and a public audience for a chance to win the grand prize ($2,000), the People’s Choice award ($500), or both.

 #### CHALLENGE DETAILS:
-Many museum visitors wonder where to start their visit and how to find art they like.
-Your challenge?
-Create a game or guide that offers them a fun personalized experience in our galleries.
-Find out more at our kickoff on April 4.
-Teams must have two to six members.
-Bring a team or form one at the kickoff.
-You must be in the Philadelphia area to participate.
+The Problem:
+Typically, art museum visitors arrive wondering where to start, and how to find objects they like.
+Once they find an object they like, visitors want to understand it and find their connection to it.

+Your solution:
+Use the Museum’s Hackathon resources and gather crowd-contributed data to create a game or guide that leads visitors to discover objects in an entertaining and engaging way.
+Your solution should grow with repeated use by employing techniques such as machine learning, recommendation systems, and/or crowd-sourcing.

 #### YOUR REGISTRATION INCLUDES: